Energy News

 Shares in Chinese self-driving start-ups Pony.AI and WeRide tumbled on their Hong Kong debuts Thursday, after raising more than US$1.1 billion, with experts warning China is not yet ready for a mass rollout of robotaxis.

-The Chinese firms, which listed in New York last year, are looking to expand their foothold abroad with rivals including tech giant Baidu.
+The Chinese firms, which listed in New York last year, are aiming to expand their foothold abroad against rivals including tech giant Baidu.

-But their stocks fell more than 10 percent each as they began trading on Hong Kong's stock exchange.
+But their stocks fell about 10 percent each as they began trading on Hong Kong's stock exchange.

 Both companies plan to use the proceeds from the listings to develop autonomous driving technology and solutions.